What to Expect After An Extraction, Side effects and Possible Complications

 Care must be taken to keep your mouth very clean after eating.

-You should avoid smoking for at least 4 days after any extraction.
+YOU MUST NOT SMOKE FOR AT LEAST 7 DAYS days after any extraction.
 Smoking delays all wound healing and increases the risk of infection.
 The more you smoke the more likely you are to develop an infection.
 If you do develop an infection after wisdom teeth extraction, it will be quiet painful and it will take a week or more to resolve.

 You should not drink alcohol on the day of your extraction or for as long as you are taking painkillers or an antibiotic.
 Alcohol can have unpredictable reactions if taken with painkillers and antibiotics.